-The enclosed report and crime statistics were developed and compiled in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act), and amendments.
-Spartanburg Methodist College is required to have policies and procedures for the preparation of the Annual Security Report to include the required policies and procedures and the disclosure of statistics for incidents of reportable crimes.
+The enclosed report and crime statistics were developed by SMC Campus Safety and compiled in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act), and amendments.
+Spartanburg Methodist College has developed policies and procedures for the preparation of the Annual Security Report to include the required policies and procedures and the disclosure of statistics for incidents of reportable crimes.
 These crimes include Domestic Violence, Murder, Manslaughter, Robbery, Burglary, Motor Vehicle Theft, Dating Violence, Stalking, Sexual Assaults, Larceny, Vandalism, Intimidation, and Simple Assault.
-Further statistical information is gathered on the basis on a victim's ethnic, disability, social background, or group/trait status in relation to these crimes.
+Further statistical information is gathered on the basis of a victim's ethnicity, disability, social background, or group/trait status in relation to these crimes.
 This statistical information is gathered from Community Wellness/Community Life Incident Reports, Title IX Reports, Campus Safety Incident Reports, Facilities, and Spartanburg County Sheriff's department records request.
+Statistical information is also requested from the law enforcement jurisdictions for which Athletic Teams spend two nights or more outside of the campus for athletic events.
 This information is processed and used to construct the statistical sections of the ASR.
-The ASR Committee meets Bi-Annually to review the report as a whole to ensure that the document is current and present the up-to-date information.
-The ASR Committee is composed of members from the Spartanburg Methodist College Campus Safety Department, the Community Wellness Department, the Office of Title IX and Equal Opportunity.
+The ASR Committee meets Bi-Annually to review the report to ensure that the document is current and present the up-to-date information.
+The ASR Committee is composed of members from the Spartanburg Methodist College Campus Safety Department, the Community Wellness Department, the Office of Title IX, and Equal Opportunity.
 The information received from these entities is kept on file in the office of Title IX and Equal Opportunity and the Chief of Campus Safety.
 If you have any questions about anything contained in this report, please contact the Spartanburg Methodist College Campus Safety Department by dialing (864) 587-4003 or 4003 from an on-campus telephone.